 There are also opportunities to invest in companies whose products and services enable emissions reductions, improve physical resilience or ensure the more efficient use of resources, or are simply managing the low carbon transition well.
 These companies also have various levels of exposure to climate-related physical risks.
 For example, companies in the food and textile sector are likely to be affected by changing weather patterns' effect on crop yields, and all companies may experience weather-related disruption to their supply chain.
-All the equity funds, DB and DC including within the default option, have been switched to low carbon funds, where the investment manager 'tilts' the investments relative to market weighted indices towards companies that manage exposure to carbon (e.g. fossil fuels) well compared with the market weighted equity index.
+All the equity funds are invested in low carbon funds, where the investment manager 'tilts' the investments relative to market weighted indices towards companies that manage exposure to carbon (e.g. fossil fuels) well compared with the market weighted equity index.